OV00VO/mildewdetectionincherryleaves/README.md

-# Cherry Leaf Mildew Analysis
+# Mildew Detection in Cherry Leaves
 This repository tackles cherry leaf mildew detection using a combination of data analysis and machine learning.

 ## Project Goals